Caesar-final/OpenDesk/README.md

 ## Support the Project

-If you like TicketFlow, give us a star!
+If you like OpenDesk, give us a star!
 Found a bug or have a feature request?
 Open an issue – we respond fast.

 ---
-**TicketFlow – Because every team deserves a clean, fast, and free ticketing system.**
+**OpenDesk – Because every team deserves a clean, fast, and free ticketing system.**

 Made with ❤️ by open-source enthusiasts